liqiantech/helloworld/README.md

 I guess I should come up with a subject, so that it may turn out to be a whole passage, even though I only write one paragraph/sentence each day.
 Maybe somehting technique related, like the history of computer, or how does the internet work.
 Wow, that's so big.
 I probably won't be able to talk it through.
 Thinking ...

 Couldn't think of anything.
 I want to keep this artile useless.
 Such weird thoughts.
-I will use this place to talk to myself.
+Maybe talking to myself is a fine idea.

+Recently I read the book Hongloumeng, or "Dream of the red chamber" as I remember.
+As people can see, the book isn't complete, such a pity.
+Or is it?
+I don't know.
+It make a point at several place that things are always not perfect.
+Maybe it means to be not complete.
+After all, it's one of the best despite the incompleteness.
+Pursuing perfect is good, but it doesn't have to be the result.